Skip to Content

 • Months — fires every N months on the chosen day-of-month (auto-clamps to last day of the month for short months).

-• Cron Expression — standard 5-field cron string evaluated by croniter; takes precedence over the simple delta fields.
+• Cron Expression — standard 5-field cron string evaluated by croniter.
+The owned cron's next fire time is computed from the expression.

 • Dispatch Mode: